LZeroAnalytics/thornode/docs/concepts/network-halts.md

 - `BURNSYNTHS` controls whether synths can be burned (swapping from synth to L1)
 - `MAXSYNTHPERPOOLDEPTH` - controls the synth depth limit for each pool, expressed in basis points of the total pool depth (asset + RUNE).
 For example: `5000` basis points equals 50% of the total pool.
 If the pool contains 100 BTC and 100 BTC worth of RUNE, a 50% `MAXSYNTHPERPOOLDEPTH` allows 100 BTC of synthetic assets to be minted.

-### ILP Management

-- ILP is managed by the integer setting `FULLIMPLOSSPROTECTIONBLOCKS`, the number of blocks after which impermanent loss protection reaches 100% (zero = disabled).
-Impermanent loss protection scales linearly between an LP's `last_add_height` and `last_add_heigh`t + \```FULLIMPLOSSPROTECTIONBLOCKS`.``
-- As of January 2023, nodes voted to `DEPRECATEILP`([ADR 005](https://gitlab.com/thorchain/thornode/-/blob/develop/docs/architecture/adr-005-deprecate-ilp.md)).
-As a result, the `ILPCUTOFF` mimir was set to block height `9450000` (approx. 30 days after node voted passed).
-After this block, new LPs (or changes to existing LPs) do not receive impermanent loss protection.
-Existing LPs that have not added to their LP continue to receive ILP in perpetuity.

 See also [Constants and Mimir](https://docs.thorchain.org/network/constants-and-mimir).